You are here

 From the age of thirteen (1794) until at least 1809, the young Hughes worked in the nailery.
 He also worked in the house, although his precise duties are not known.
 Biographer Henry S. Randall referred to him as a "door-yard servant."3

 Hughes was the principal gardener at Monticello, probably trained by Robert Bailey, the Scottish gardener who worked at Monticello from 1794 through 1796.
 References to Hughes's gardening activities are frequent in Thomas Jefferson's records: he planted seeds, bulbs, and trees sent back from Washington; prepared and planted flower beds, and took up bulbs for the winter; and spread dung in the vegetable garden.4 Jefferson's granddaughter Ellen remembered that Hughes, "armed with spade and hoe," assisted Jefferson in laying out the Monticello flower beds.
-He also dug the ha!ha! and cleared several roads on the mountaintop.5 In 1801, Hughes blasted rock for the construction of the Shadwell canal.
+He also dug the ha-ha (a type of sunken fence) and cleared several roads on the mountaintop.5 In 1801, Hughes blasted rock for the construction of the Shadwell canal.

 In addition to his work in the gardens, Hughes apparently succeeded Jupiter as hostler in the Monticello stables, with responsibility for the care of the horses and stable equipment.6 His love of horses was recorded by Randall.7 During Jefferson's retirement years, Hughes often drove a carriage or cart, taking Jefferson's sister Anna to and from Monticello or transporting valuable goods.8 In 1810, when Hughes drove Jefferson's young grandson home from Monticello to Eppington, Jefferson wrote that "I shall dispatch Francis tomorrow morning in the care of one of the most trusty servants I have."9 Other references in letters indicate that he was always accorded a high level of trust.